 - don’t forget to specify “[SoundSirius.Blog] Donations” in the reason why you send money.

 After 20 years of music and a short career in banking, I decided to make a living on that blog.

 Themes I like to explore are sports, art, science, philosophy, health, and travels.
 But thanks to music, a lot of topics will be evoked.
 Music will be the tool to verify information.
 For example, a doctor once said that knees are important because they reveal something about your unconscious.

 I went through my record collection and I can confirm that.
-On a daily basis, I will use one song as a prompt and write 1200 words at least.
-I’ll try making pillar content (one who resists the test of time), list posts that will be fun to write and discuss, and of course, I’ll try to make epic content dealing with a variety of subjects.
+Almost daily, I will use one song as a prompt and write 1200 words at least.
+I’ll try making pillar content (one who resists the test of time), list posts that will be fun to write, and of course, I’ll try to make epic content dealing with a variety of subjects.

 Like A Pink Donation To Dreams

 One word on the business model I chose.
-As of today, I have 4 strategies to make money on that blog:
+As of today, I have several strategies to make money on that blog:

 - advertising, which is somewhat classic,

 - affiliate links, because I recommend the music I choose,